Chart Color Schemes

 The level of residential development activity in McMahons Point is very low in comparison to the average area assessed nationally by AreaSearch

-Compared to Greater Sydney, McMahons Point shows substantially reduced construction activity.
-This scarcity of new properties typically strengthens demand and prices for existing properties in the area.
-This activity is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Population in the area has fallen over the past period, yet development activity has been adequate relative to this decline, which is positive for buyers.
+Compared to Greater Sydney, McMahons Point records markedly lower building activity, typically strengthening demand and prices for existing properties due to scarcity of new homes.
+This level of activity is also below average nationally, reflecting the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development